|Guide||♦||75 Triplogs||0 Topics|

 quickest trail to the center of the northern expansion

 The Whiskey Bottle Trail is a new trail in the expanded northern section of the McDowell Sonoran Preserve.
-The trail starts at the Fraesfield Trailhead and heads northwest across the northeast side of Fraesfield Mountain and terminates at the Powerline Road #2.
-From there, you can go back the way you came, or continue on throughout the system of trails making a larger loop back to the Fraesfield Trailhead.
+The trail starts at the Fraesfield Trailhead and heads northwest across the northeast side of Fraesfield Mountain and terminates at Powerline Road #2.
+From there, you can go back the way you came, or continue throughout the system of trails making a larger loop back to the Fraesfield Trailhead.

 Take the wide dirt road from the trailhead north, which is the Black Hill Trail.
-At 0.1 miles, the junction for the Whiskey Bottle is also as the same point as the Monument Trail.
+At 0.1 miles, the junction for the Whiskey Bottle is also at the same point as the Monument Trail.
 Take the Whiskey Bottle Trail to the left and head northwest.
 The trail very quickly becomes a narrow single track and begins to gain elevation along the northeast side of Fraesfield Mountain.
 Below you to your right, you can see the Black Hill Trail head directly north, as well as the Dixileta Trail that junctions with it.
 Behind you are very good views of Four Peaks and to your right the Mazatzals and Mt.
 Ord are visible in the distance.
 Closer, just beyond the power lines, is Granite Mountain, which has a nice network of trails surrounding it from the Granite Mountain Trailhead on 136th Street.
 Once you’ve reached the high point of the trail and begin to descend, Brown’s Ranch Mountain is visible directly ahead.
 The trail is fairly soft reddish dirt with not too many rocks.
 Vegetation is pretty sparse in this section on the mountain.

 This hike is listed as One-Way.